Jocelyne Pérard: Biography

 Jocelyne Tournier was born in Couternon, 1940.
 Her parents were of modest origin, her mother was a cleaning lady at the University of Burgundy and her grandparents were farmers, a milieu which she believes is the origin of her sensitivity to the land and to nature.
 Although she wanted to become an archaeologist, not having learned Greek, she turned to geography.
 She studied at the University of Burgundy where she was awarded the prize for the best geography student in 1962.
 In 1963, her graduate degree was entitled Commercialisation des produits laitiers dans la région dijonnaise (Commercialization of dairy products in the Dijon region).
 After receiving her Agrégée in geography, she left to teach high school in Pointe-à-Pitre, Guadeloupe, which led her to develop a passion for the tropical climate.

 She obtained her doctorate in 1984, entitled Recherches sur les climats de l'archipel malais : les Philippines (Research on the climates of the Malay Archipelago: the Philippines) under the direction of climatologist Pierre Pagney.
 At the time, there were no climatological databases, which made it difficult for Perard to do her research in Manila and Cotonou.
 It was with her thesis director that she initiated the French National Centre for Scientific Research (CNRS) at the University of Burgundy, which was very active in France in her discipline, and which she directed for a time.

 Pérard was elected president of the University of Burgundy from 1993 to 1998.
 At the time, she was one of the three women presidents of universities in France.
 Her term of office was marked by reforms in higher education, the Bayrou reform on examinations, and by changes in the policies of regional universities.
 At the end of her career, she was a professor of geography at this university.
 Pérard was named professor emeritus in 2015.
 She humorously mentioned in 2019 that wanting to be a winemaker, she became an academic, as the University of Burgundy owns a vineyard in Marsannay-la-Côte.

 Approved in 2007, Pérard created and held the UNESCO Chair Culture et traditions du vin (Culture and traditions of wine) at the University of Burgundy.
 It was the fourteenth in France, but original at the international level by the uniqueness of its subject, wine being spread all over the globe.
 The chair studies the entire wine chain, from the vine to tasting, from a multidisciplinary perspective14.
-This chair allows for academic exchanges and collaborations around the world in wine research.
-Perard was responsible for it until 2022; Unesco did not renew the chair in 2023.
+After losing its label in 2023, in 2024 the Chair, still directed by Jocelyne Pérard in collaboration with Marielle Adrian, became the UNESCO Chair "Cultures and Traditions of Wine" at the University of Burgundy.